Balance sheet definition

 Cao says a balance sheet allows you to see how the company is performing financially and if it has sufficient funds to invest in its operations.
 “It classifies your assets and liabilities by short- and long-term.
 You see the obligations that you have to meet within the next year.”

-What are the main parts of a balance sheet?
+The 5 main parts of a balance sheet

 2. Fixed assets